 by C.H.
 Newell

-Class mobility was made more possible after the death of feudalism by the emergence of private ownership.
+Social mobility, or class mobility, was made more possible after the death of feudalism by the emergence of private ownership.
 However, as Marx states in The Communist Manifesto, “the modern bourgeois society that has sprouted from the ruins of feudal society has not done away with class antagonism… but [has] established new classes, new conditions of oppression, new forms of struggle in place of the old ones” (62).
 Therefore, an individual can move between classes, but at a price; both a monetary one, as well as one of a social nature.
-This is evident in the entirety of Great Expectations, as we read along while Pip goes from proletariat to a hobnobbing with the upper crust of London society in university studies and smoking rooms.
-Through the journey of Pip, we see how these new divisions in class are no less oppressive than those during the previous period of feudalism.
-The first time Pip truly realizes the difference between classes is after his first encounters with Miss Havisham and Estella at Satis House.
+This is evident in the entirety of Great Expectations, as we read along while Pip goes from proletariat to hobnobbing with the upper crust of London society in university studies and smoking rooms.
+Through the journey of Pip we see how these new divisions in class are no less oppressive than those during the previous feudalist period.
+The first time Pip truly realises the difference between classes is after his first encounters with Miss Havisham and Estella at Satis House.

-As part of the bourgeois class who inherited land and wealth from her father, Miss Havisham begins to negatively shape Pip’s conception of his own social status as a “common labouring-boy” (Dickens 60).
-She literally embodies the bourgeoisie in Marxist terms by staying in her old wedding dress for years and letting the house around her deteriorate, as “in bourgeois society… the past dominates the present” (The Communist Manifesto 76).
-After he initially visits Satis House, his want to become a ‘gentleman’ grows.
+As part of the bourgeois class who inherited land and wealth from her father, Miss Havisham begins negatively shaping Pip’s conception of his own social status as a “common labouring-boy” (Dickens 60).
+She literally embodies the bourgeoisie in Marxist terms: staying in her old wedding dress for years and letting the house around her deteriorate, because “in bourgeois society… the past dominates the present” (The Communist Manifesto 76).
+After Pip initially visits Satis House, his want to become a ‘gentleman’ grows.
 In the presence of Miss Havisham, Pip sees the life of leisure.
 For instance, unlike at the marsh with Joe in the forge, Miss Havisham does nothing except ‘play’, as she calls it (Dickens 58).
-First, he laments the job working with Joe as a blacksmith, proclaiming it dirty and harsh work after experiencing the leisurely days at Satis House.
-At the same time, Pip does not turn his back on Joe yet and still admires him for being a hard working man.
-However, once the young protege of Miss Havisham, Estella, starts asserting an influence on Pip he worries.
+First, he laments the job working with Joe as a blacksmith.
+He proclaims it dirty, harsh work after experiencing the leisurely days at Satis House.
+Simultaneously in a conflicted state, Pip does not turn his back on Joe yet admiring his hard working nature.
+However, once the young protege of Miss Havisham, Estella, asserts an influence on Pip he worries.
 The thought of Estella seeing him do the work of the proletariat is upsetting.
-Pip believes if she were to ever witness this she would never talk to or want to see him again.
-He sees himself not as “distinguished and happy” like he once thought working for Joe would make him feel, and instead feels “dusty with the dust of small-coal… [with] a weight upon [him] daily remembrance to which the anvil was a feather” (Dickens 107).
-Therefore, the influence of both Miss Havisham and Estella grow on Pip, their bourgeoisie lives seducing him, and his former proletariat mind is then warped.
-From this point on, Pip becomes obsessed with class mobility and seeks to push his way upward into the bourgeoisie.
+Pip believes if she were ever to witness this she would never talk to or want to see him again.
+He sees himself not as “distinguished and happy” like he once thought working for Joe would make him feel.
+Rather he feels “dusty with the dust of small-coal… [with] a weight upon [his] daily remembrance to which the anvil was a feather” (Dickens 107).
+Therefore, the influence of both Miss Havisham and Estella grow on Pip seducing him away from the proletariat.
+In turn his former proletariat mind is then warped.
+From this point on, Pip becomes obsessed with class mobility seeking to push his way upward into the bourgeoisie.

 Dickens, Charles.
 Great Expectations.
 London: Penguin Books, 1996.
 Print.